LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ## Introduction to Groups
 ### Grouping values with GROUP BY
-The GROUP BY clause is a powerful tool in SQL that is used to group rows with identical values in one or more specific columns, allowing for aggregation operations[...]
+The GROUP BY clause is a powerful tool in SQL used to group rows with identical values in one or more specific columns, allowing aggregation operations to be performed on each group.
 In this first exercise, we will learn to use GROUP BY to get all the distinct elements of a table, the same as we previously did with distinct.
 We can select unique elements using GROUP BY as follows:
 ```sql